tempest2023/ConciseMarkDownBlog/src/articles/Ask.md

 The guide is AI, not Tempest.
 It cannot contact anyone or act on Tempest's behalf.
 Replies can contain mistakes; check the linked source for important details.

+Completed questions and replies are saved in this browser's local storage and automatically restored when you reopen the guide or refresh the page.
+Up to 20 completed turns are retained, with each message limited to 2,000 characters.
+Anyone using the same browser profile may be able to see them.
+Select **+ New chat** in the conversation header to delete this guide's saved history from the browser and start fresh.
+Clearing this site's browser data also removes it.

-Messages are sent through Vercel AI Gateway to the configured model provider to generate a reply.
-This blog does not store chat history or use analytics to record conversations.
-Provider retention policies still apply.
+Messages, including recent conversation context, are sent through Vercel AI Gateway to the configured model provider to generate a reply.
+The blog's server does not save conversations or use analytics to record them.
+Provider retention policies still apply; **+ New chat** only clears the browser copy.
 Please do not include sensitive or private information.